maximedrn/opensea-automatic-bulk-upload-and-sale/README.md

     ```
   * It requires [Python](https://www.python.org/) 3.7 or a newest version - _developped with Python 3.9.7_.
   * Install [pip](https://pip.pypa.io/en/stable/installation/) to be able to have needed Python modules.

+* ### Configuration of the bot:
+  * Extract the repository folder from the ZIP file, you should have a folder named  `opensea-automatic-bulk-upload-and-sale-master`.
   * Open a command prompt in the repository folder and type one of these commands (may require ``sudo`` on MacOS and Linux):

     * ```